 If you do want to sign up for Part B coverage, do you want to receive your benefits through Original Medicare or a Medicare Advantage Plan?

-Enrolling in a Medicare Advantage Plan or a Medicare supplement plan can be a little more difficult because you will choose a plan through a private insurance company in your service area.
-Many Medicare Advantage plans also include Part D, which is prescription drug coverage, and extra benefits like preventive dental and vision for low or no premiums.
+Enrolling in a Medicare Advantage Plan or a Medicare Supplement Plan can be a little more difficult because you will choose a plan through a private insurance company in your service area.
+Many Medicare Advantage Plans also include Part D, which is Prescription Drug Coverage, and extra benefits.
 If you choose to enroll in Original Medicare however, you will still want to consider signing up for a Medigap (also known as a Medicare supplement) plan and a Part D plan.
-Medicare Supplement plans are optional, but if you are not enrolling in Part C, you will want to consider another option that will limit your out-of-pocket medical costs.
+Medicare Supplement Plans are optional, but if you are not enrolling in Part C, you will want to consider another option that will limit your out-of-pocket medical costs.
 Original Medicare doesn’t have a limit to your cost responsibility.
 Also, if you do not enroll in Part D, you may be subject to penalties.

 For most people, this amount of information and making a decision can be overwhelming.
-If you are comparing Medicare plan options, it might be a good idea to discuss your options with a licensed Medicare insurance consultant.
+If you are comparing Medicare plan options, it might be a good idea to discuss your options with a Licensed Insurance Consultant.
 Our consultants can help you understand the differences between plans and make the right enrollment decisions for your needs, now and in the future.